 b) Parties who are neither applicants nor respondents but have an interest in the application may contact the Tribunal Counsel Office.

 All Right to Sue Statements and other material to be relied upon in a right to sue application must be served on all interested parties to the application.
 The party filing the material must provide the Tribunal with an affidavit of service to prove notification to all other parties.
-In addition, five (5) copies of these materials must be filed with the Tribunal.
+In addition, three copies of these materials, one of which is not bound, must be filed with the Tribunal.

 The applicant shall prepare an “Applicant's Right to Sue Statement” containing the following information: